adcj/web_socket/README.md

 }
 </pre>

-Sample endpoint URL:
+Sample endpoint URL:<br/>
-If deployed in localhost, then the URL will look like the following: http://localhost:8080/websocket/message
+If deployed in localhost, then the URL will look like the following:<br/>
+http://localhost:8080/websocket/message

 ### Endpoint: /socket/newmsg
-Type: WebSocket
+Type: WebSocket<br/>
 Purpose: Front-end client will subscribe to this endpoint.
-All new messages, received by server, will be broadcasted through this endpoint to all subscribed clients.
+All new messages, received by server, will be broadcasted through this endpoint to all subscribed clients.<br/>

-Sample endpoint URL:
+Sample endpoint URL:<br/>
-If deployed in localhost, then the URL will look like the following: http://localhost:8080/websocket/socket/newmsg
+If deployed in localhost, then the URL will look like the following:<br/>
+http://localhost:8080/websocket/socket/newmsg

 ## Execution: